Editorial Standards

 The Excise Tax Under Section 4982, Plan It Early

-The excise tax is 4 percent of any shortfall between the required distribution and the amount actually distributed during the calendar year.
+The excise tax is 4 percent of any shortfall between the required distribution and the amount actually distributed during the calendar year (the §4982 measurement is calendar‑year regardless of the RIC's fiscal year, so even fiscal‑year funds must track it separately from the income tax return).
 Required distribution generally equals 98 percent of ordinary income for the calendar year plus 98.2 percent of capital gain net income for the one‑year period ending October 31, increased by any prior year shortfall.
 Set calendar reminders for the October 31 measuring date and for December distribution cutoffs.

 Field note: many funds run a November or December top‑off to clean up the 98 percent and 98.2 percent thresholds.
 A small modeling error can cost 4 percent on the shortfall, so run scenarios with portfolio, tax, and treasury before the last payable date.